bluerobotics/bluerobotics.github.io/lumen/index.md

 ## Using the Threaded Outside Holes

 The two threaded holes are best used when you have access to install a screw that tightens into the holes.
-This applies to most ROVs including the BlueROV.
+This applies to most ROVs.
 Note that the threaded holes have the same size and spacing as the thruster mounting holes so you can use a thruster mounting bracket or hole pattern.

 1. Drill two holes between 3.1mm and 3.3mm in diameter 19mm apart on the part you wish to mount the light.